annmnguyen/519-assignment-1/README.md

 ## Workflows ##

 There are three workflows for each Azure App.
-This is where Azure credientals and environment variables are needed, and checking out Git repo, setting up and installing dependencies, and building and deploying into Azure.
+The workflows include entering required Azure credientals for log in, environment variables, checking out Git repo, setting up and installing dependencies, and building and deploying into Azure Apps.

 ## Creating Azure apps ##